Anatomy

 The lumbar spine consists of bones known as vertebrae.
 This spinal region is where the spinal column ends and leads into a final collection of nerve roots (cauda equina).

-When the lumbar bones and surrounding disks, muscles, nerves, or soft tissues undergo injury or exposure to illness, they can:
+When the lumbar bones and surrounding discs, muscles, nerves, or soft tissues undergo injury or exposure to illness, they can:

 Lower back pain often results from several conditions that relate to lumbar problems, including:

-• Herniated Disks – Herniated disks occur when vertebrae-protecting disks develop an injury.
+• Herniated discs – Herniated discs occur when vertebrae-protecting discs develop an injury.
 Often this leads to pressure placed on neighboring nerves.

-• Degenerative Disk Disease – As you age, lumbar disks gradually lose protective cushioning and flexibility.
-This natural degradation of disks results in a higher risk of damage or even complete breakage.
-Illnesses like osteoarthritis could also impact disk health.
+• Degenerative disc disease As you age, lumbar discs gradually lose protective cushioning and flexibility.
+This natural degradation of discs results in a higher risk of damage or even complete breakage.
+Illnesses like osteoarthritis could also impact disc health.

 • Sciatica – Lower back pain can come from damage or weakening of the sciatic nerve.
 The sciatic nerve travels down your lower back to your hips, buttocks, and legs.